Images and their usage in MLRun#

 or to load python (or run a script): docker run -it <image-name>:<image-tag> python

-Building a docker image using a dockerfile and using it#
+Building a docker image using a Dockerfile and then using it#

 This flow describes how to build the image externally, put it your private repo, and use it in MLRun.